exakat/exakat-docs/Reference/Rules/Structures/YodaComparison.rst

 +++++++++++++++

   Yoda comparison is a way to write conditions which places literal values on the left side.
+The objective is to avoid mistaking a comparison to an assignation.
+If the comparison operator is mistaken, but the literal is on the left, then an `error <https://www.php.net/error>`_ will be triggered, instead of a silent bug.

+.

 .. code-block:: php